Insurance Terms Word Search

 PREMIUM

 A premium is the amount you pay for insurance coverage — typically monthly, quarterly, or annually.
+Premiums are calculated based on your risk profile, coverage amount, deductible chosen, and other factors.
 Higher deductibles generally mean lower premiums because you are taking on more of the financial risk.

-In 2024, the average annual health insurance premium for employer-sponsored single coverage was $8,951.
+Real example: In 2024, the average annual health insurance premium for employer-sponsored single coverage was $8,951, with employees paying an average of $1,303 out of pocket.
 Family coverage averaged $25,572 annually.

 DEDUCTIBLE

-A deductible is the amount you must pay out-of-pocket before your insurance begins to pay.
-With a $1,000 deductible, you pay the first $1,000 of covered costs each year.
+A deductible is the amount you must pay out-of-pocket for covered expenses before your insurance begins to pay.
+For example, with a $1,000 deductible, you pay the first $1,000 of covered costs each year, then your insurer covers the remainder (subject to copays and coinsurance).

-The average deductible for employer-sponsored health insurance in 2024 was $1,735 for single coverage.
-High-deductible health plans require minimum deductibles of $1,600.
+Real example: The average deductible for employer-sponsored health insurance in 2024 was $1,735 for single coverage.
+High-deductible health plans (HDHPs), which qualify for HSA contributions, require minimum deductibles of $1,600 for individuals.

 LIABILITY

 Liability insurance covers you when you are legally responsible for causing injury or property damage to others.
+Auto liability, homeowners liability, and umbrella policies protect your assets if you are sued.
 Most states require minimum auto liability coverage by law.

 COVERAGE

-Standard homeowners insurance does NOT cover flooding — flood insurance must be purchased separately.
+Real example: Standard homeowners insurance does NOT cover flooding — homeowners in flood zones must buy separate flood insurance through the National Flood Insurance Program (NFIP).
 Only about 4% of US homeowners have flood coverage, leaving many underinsured.

 CLAIM

-An insurance claim is a formal request to your insurance company for payment based on your policy terms.
+An insurance claim is a formal request to your insurance company asking for payment based on the terms of your policy.
+After filing a claim, an adjuster investigates to determine coverage and settlement amount.
 Filing too many claims can cause your premiums to rise or your policy to be canceled.

-After Hurricane Ian struck Florida in 2022, insurers received over 700,000 claims totaling more than $60 billion — one of the costliest hurricane insurance events in US history.
+Real example: After Hurricane Ian struck Florida in 2022, insurers received over 700,000 claims totaling more than $60 billion in losses — one of the costliest hurricane insurance events in US history.

 COPAY